MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 1. The **Completing the Azure Data Studio Setup Wizard** dialog box is displayed.
 Select **Finish**.
 Azure Data Studio starts.

 ## Install the PostgreSQL extension

+If you don't have the PostgreSQL extension installed in your Azure Data Studio:

 1. Open Azure Data Studio if it is not already open.
 1. From the left menu, select **Extensions** to display the Extensions panel.